 Face exercises are a comprehensive fitness option which will give you a facelift.
 However, some of us are just looking for a more defined jawline or a tighter chin.
 Luckily, there are specific face exercises for your jowls.
 Face exercises for jowls also target the chin and neck as well, so they can also help get rid of a double-chin.

 Giving your jawline definition can be done with the help of a few specific techniques.
-For example, chewing mastic gum daily can drastically improve your muscles of mastication.
+For example, you can chew with mastic gum daily to drastically improve your muscles of mastication.
 The end result is a more defined jawline.
 Alternatively, there are also multiple jawline exercisers and fitness tools currently available that target the many muscle groups in your face.
 Both of these are viable options for someone looking to give themselves a more defined, attractive look.

 However, improving your jawline also requires you to practice proper tongue posture.
 This technique, which was popularized by Dr. Mew, has been known as “mewing.”
 The idea is simple: You have to train yourself to unconsciously rest your tongue on the roof of your mouth instead of the floor.